 7. Ignore Me, Please!

-To get the most natural looking results it’s usually best not to look at the camera and imagine that I’m not there.
+To get the most natural looking results it’s usually best not to look at the camera and imagine that it’s not there.
 Think of a memorable moment like the first kiss, or how you met.
-Enjoy your moments while I capture them!
+Allow time for candid moments.
+While planned shots are essential, leave room for spontaneous, candid moments.
+Some of the most memorable scenes often unfold naturally.
+Give your videographer the flexibility to capture the authenticity of your day by allowing time for unscripted moments.